Cryogenic shock exfoliation for ultrahigh mobility rhombohedral graphite nanoelectronics: Materials and Methods

 \textbf{Transfer statistics.} The statistics in Fig.~\ref{figS_pressureless_pickup}b were collected by seven co-authors of varying experience levels, demonstrating reproducibility of the technique.
 The low-pressure technique raises the yield from ${\sim}30\%$ to $>80\%$.
-Nanoscale characterization and exclusion of micro-domains\cite{holleis_nanoscale_2025} improves the yield further.
+Nanoscale characterization and exclusion of micro-domains\cite{holleis_nanoscale_2025} via AFM cutting techniques\cite{li_ElectrodeFree_2018} improves the yield further to $\sim90\%$.
 Transfer along crystallographic axes appears beneficial, though the relative merit of armchair versus zigzag directions remains unclear\cite{yang_stacking_2019}.
 Thicker RMG flakes seem to be more robust against relaxation.
-Further, using flakes prepared by the cryogenic shock exfoliation also does not noticeably degrade the reliability of the transfer process.
-The full cumulative yield reflects devices that combine all of the following steps: low-pressure transfer, sMIM characterization, crystallographic alignment, sequential single-stack transfer, and cryogenic shock exfoliation.
+Further, using flakes prepared by the cryogenic shock exfoliation also does not noticeably degrade the reliability of the transfer process and any statistical change are likely due to cross-correlation with sMIM imaging and isolation of rhombohedral domains.
+The full cumulative yield reflects devices that combine all of the following steps: low-pressure transfer, sMIM characterization and AFM cutting isolation, crystallographic alignment, sequential single-stack transfer, and cryogenic shock exfoliation.

 \textbf{NanoSQUID-on-tip measurement.} Local magnetometry was performed at $T = 1.6\,\mathrm{K}$ in a liquid helium cryostat using a nanoSQUID-on-tip (nSOT) fabricated by depositing a superconducting indium film of ${\sim}65\,\mathrm{nm}$ onto the apex of a pulled quartz tube with apex diameter ${\sim}300\,\mathrm{nm}$, following established protocols\cite{finkler_selfAligned_2010,vasyukov_scanning_2013,redekop_direct_2024}.
 The sensor achieved a field sensitivity of ${\sim}2.5\,\mathrm{nT\,Hz}^{-1/2}$, corresponding to a flux sensitivity of ${\sim}150\,n\Phi_0\,\mathrm{Hz}^{-1/2}$ ($\Phi_0 = h/2e$).
 The tip was rastered at $100\,\mathrm{nm}$ above the sample under a bias field of $B_0 \approx 7.4\,\mathrm{mT}$, while a $613.777\,\mathrm{Hz}$ square-wave voltage on the bottom gate modulated the 13-layer RMG between the spin-polarized half-metal and a neighboring non-magnetic phase\cite{patterson_superconductivity_2025}.
 The nSOT signal was read out with a series SQUID array amplifier\cite{huber_DC_2001} in a flux-locked loop, and the ac component was extracted with a lock-in amplifier.
 The out-of-plane magnetization $M(x,y)$ was determined from the measured fringe field using standard Fourier-domain techniques\cite{feldmann_resolution_2004,meltzer_direct_2017}.